LarsSjogreen/ADnD-2nd-edition-Helper/README.md

 ## Things to do in near time
 - [ ] Make the web page look more nicer
 - [ ] Add a menu to the web page

+## Done
-- [ ] Add a csv file reader that can be used for adding attribute bonuses
+- [x] Add a csv file reader that can be used for adding attribute bonuses

 ## Ideas for the future
 - [ ] NPC generator
-- [ ] Using Buefy to make it look a bit nicer
+- [ ] Using Buefy or other framework to make it look a bit nicer
 - [ ] PDF generator for character sheet
 - [ ] Treasure-, dungeon- and other generator tables